What is your average GPA and MCAT?

 The interview is a required component of the admission process.
 Competitive applicants are invited to attend an on-campus Interview Day.
 The interview is an opportunity for the applicant to learn more about DMU and determine if our program is good fit for their education.
 The interview is also our opportunity to evaluate the candidate’s academic preparation, motivation and overall potential for success as a DMU student.

-Interviews are held on campus between September and June, typically on Fridays.
+Interviews are held on campus beginning in September and typically concluding in April, typically on Fridays.
 The interview day begins at 8:30 am (CST) and concludes by 2 pm, and following the interview students typically receive an admission decision within 3 weeks.

 How long is the Doctor of Podiatric Medicine (D.P.M.) program?